almasaasmeen13/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Design of Inverting Amplifier.md

 The circuit closed-loop voltage gain is Avcl= -RF / R1

+ ## CIRCUIT DIAGRAM:

+ paste your circuit diagram

  ## MODEL GRAPH:

  Paste your model graph from observation

- ## CIRCUIT DIAGRAM:

- paste your circuit diagram

- ## TABULATION:

- paste your tabulation

  ## DESIGN:
 ~~~